dd32/td-gh-ex/readme.txt

 Additionally, contrast between accent colors and their respective figure/ground colors is checked and adjusted as needed.

 == Copyrights & License ==
-Figure/Ground WordPress Theme, Copyright 2019 Nick Halsey.
+Figure/Ground WordPress Theme, Copyright 2020 Nick Halsey.
 Figure/Ground is based on Underscores http://underscores.me/, (C) 2012-2013 Automattic, Inc.
 Figure/Ground is distributed under the terms of the GNU GPL.

+Bundled Images are by Nick Halsey, Copyright 2020, licensed under GPLv2 or later.
+Figure/Ground is a sister theme to the Linework theme by Nick Halsey.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by